Harry Markowitz

-Harry Max Markowitz (born August 24, 1927) is an American economist who received the 1989 John von Neumann Theory Prize and the 1990 Nobel Memorial Prize in Economic Sciences.
+Harry Max Markowitz (August 24, 1927 – June 22, 2023) was an American economist who received the 1989 John von Neumann Theory Prize and the 1990 Nobel Memorial Prize in Economic Sciences.

-Markowitz is a professor of finance at the Rady School of Management at the University of California, San Diego (UCSD).
+Markowitz was a professor of finance at the Rady School of Management at the University of California, San Diego (UCSD).
 He is best known for his pioneering work in modern portfolio theory, studying the effects of asset risk, return, correlation and diversification on probable investment portfolio returns.

 Biography

 Harry Markowitz was born to a Jewish family, the son of Morris and Mildred Markowitz.
 During high school, Markowitz developed an interest in physics and philosophy, in particular the ideas of David Hume, an interest he continued to follow during his undergraduate years at the University of Chicago.
 After receiving his Ph.B. in Liberal Arts, Markowitz decided to continue his studies at the University of Chicago, choosing to specialize in economics.
 There he had the opportunity to study under important economists, including Milton Friedman, Tjalling Koopmans, Jacob Marschak and Leonard Savage.
 While still a student, he was invited to become a member of the Cowles Commission for Research in Economics, which was in Chicago at the time.
 He completed his A.M. in Economics from the university in 1950.

 Markowitz chose to apply mathematics to the analysis of the stock market as the topic for his dissertation.
 Jacob Marschak, who was the thesis advisor, encouraged him to pursue the topic, noting that it had also been a favorite interest of Alfred Cowles, the founder of the Cowles Commission.
 While researching the then current understanding of stock prices, which at the time consisted in the present value model of John Burr Williams, Markowitz realized that the theory lacks an analysis of the impact of risk.
 This insight led to the development of his seminal theory of portfolio allocation under uncertainty, published in 1952 by the Journal of Finance.